 Format: Audiobook | Digital

 Length: 11 hours and 42 minutes (unabridged)

-Available Formats: Paperback, Ebook and Audiobook
+Available Formats: Trade Paperback, Ebook and Audiobook